 Origin of the Differences Between Gray and Grey

 Both words, gray and grey, originated from the old English word “grǣg” used previously in old literature.
+It is also related to the Dutch word grauw and the German word grau.
 As time passed by and grammatical rules changed, it transformed into grey.
 Later, American writers implemented a variation “gray”.
 However, both depict the same definition.
 Therefore, we can say that grey is used by the rest of the world (Europe, Asia, Australia, etc.), while America primarily uses the word gray.